-Are you wanting to start using essential oils, but you don’t know where to start?
+Are you wanting to start using essential oils, but don’t know where to start?
 You’re ready to buy, but don’t know what company has the best essential oils?

 You’ve come to the right place.

-Most of you tuned in for my recent posts on essential oils in which I talked about:
+I’ve written various posts on essential oils in which I talked about:

 - Are Essential Oils a Scam and